rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 Taulbee Survey,
 <http://cra.org/wp-content/uploads/2016/05/2015-Taulbee-Survey.pdf>.

+[3] My colleague, Janet Davis, asked whether she should also set up the fridge, coffee pot, and microwave at her new institution.
+I must say that I think these public applicances work because we have a strong community to support them.
+Henry and John fill the urn in the morning.
+Helen used to fill it throughout the day.
+Henry plunges the sink when students aren't sensible.
+The SEPC often washes dishes.
+And we usually have students who feel some ownership of the commons and try to clean up, including, at times, Peter D, Mari I, Reilly G, and others I've missed.

-[3] Student Educational Policy Committee.
+[4] Student Educational Policy Committee.
 I've always said that we should call them the Student Educational Policy, Teaching, and Instruction Committee.

-[4] Yes, this assumes that the help is permitted under that assignment's appropriate collaboration policy.
+[5] Yes, this assumes that the help is permitted under that assignment's appropriate collaboration policy.

-[5] Actually, given the language that many of our students use, I'm pretty sure that they said "because you're a girl".
+[6] Actually, given the language that many of our students use, I'm pretty sure that they said "because you're a girl".

-[6] We've brought both students who self identify as women and students who self identify as men.
+[7] We've brought both students who self identify as women and students who self identify as men.
 The ones who self identify as men generally tell me that they think the College is better off spending money on the ones who self identify as women.

-[7] I say "usually" because students also encounter some frustrations at these conferences, often in terms of a lack of understanding of issues of gender identity or physical differences.
+[8] I say "usually" because students also encounter some frustrations at these conferences, often in terms of a lack of understanding of issues of gender identity or physical differences.

 ---

-*Version 1.1 of 2016-09-25.*
+*Version 1.2 of 2016-09-25.*